Fysh-Fyve/fysh/README.md

 <steven><< ~
 ```

-Sometimes Steven F\*shs up and throws an error.
+Sometimes Steven fyshs up and throws an error.
 This can be done using two WTF
-(What The Fysh) encompassing a string
+(What The Fysh) encompassing a string.

 ```
 ><!@#$>